jeremytammik/tbc/a/1930_revit_server.md

 I occasionally wish to archive some email text before Outlook does unexpected things with it, such as deleting it without warning.

-I found little guidance on achieving this in a simple way without implementing macros or installing addition utility software, so I found my own simple and effective manual solutioon:
+I found little guidance on achieving this in a simple way without implementing macros or installing addition utility software, so I found my own simple and effective manual solution:

 - Select all the emails
 - Right click and select 'View Source'